-Needless to say, the answer to depends on which survey you trust.
-In case you’re interested, the average of averages for the three leading surveys was $30,016.
+Needless to say, the answer depends on which survey you trust.
+In case you’re interested, the average of averages for the three leading surveys was $22,428.

 What you’re looking for is the median cost of a wedding.

-The average costs mentioned above are plugged into countless news stories as if it were a fair representation of what couples are spending.
-Wrong.
+The average costs mentioned above are plugged into countless news stories as if they were a fair representation of what couples are spending.
+They’re not.

 Knowing the average may be useful for businesses preparing market projections, but it’s pretty pointless if you’re planning a wedding and want to get an idea of what most people are spending.
 Let’s use a simple example to illustrate the danger of trusting averages.

 Say you live in a small town that has 10 weddings in the same month.
-Nine couples spend about $10,000 on their wedding, but the mayor’s daughter spends that just on flowers and has a total budget of $100,000.
-The average cost of a wedding in that town would be $19,000.
+Nine couples spend about $10,000 on each of their weddings, but the mayor’s daughter spends that just on flowers and has a total budget of $100,000.
+The average price of a wedding in that town would be $19,000.
 But that would be nearly twice as much as what 90% of the couples spent.

 The median cost of a wedding is a much more useful number if you want to know what the average couple (see what I did there) is spending on their wedding.

 Household income is another good example of how the average can be deceiving.
-In 2016, the average household income was $73,298.
+In 2018, the average household income was $89,930.
 However, most households don’t have that kind of income.
-In fact, only 20.7% of households made that (or more) a year.
-The median annual household, $56,516, is a much more representative amount of the “average” household.
+The median annual household income, $68,703, is much more representative of the “average” household.